gritzko/replicated.cc/swarm/testing/index.md

 # SwarmDB: testing plan

+SwarmDB is an embeddable synchronizing database.
+It is intended to run in production.
 Databases are likely the [most](https://www.sqlite.org/testing.html) heavily [tested](https://news.ycombinator.com/item?id=18442637) software products.
+Hence, the bar is quite high in relation to testing.

-Quite fortunately, SwarmDB does not do any serious database things (like custom allocators, thread pools and everything like that).
+Quite fortunately, SwarmDB does not have to implement any serious database things (like custom allocators, thread pools and everything like that).
-It merely adds CRDT data structures to RocksDB.
+It merely adds CRDT data structures and algorithms to [RocksDB](https://rocksdb.org/).
-Well, and some other small things.
+[RocksDB](https://en.wikipedia.org/wiki/RocksDB) is a widely used, battle hardened database.
+Here, we stand on the shoulders of giants.

 That's why we only have 4-5 kinds of tests:

-## Unit tests at `{ron,rdt,db}/test/`
+## Unit tests at `{ron,rdt,db}/test/*.cc`

 Unit tests quickly check the freshly written code.
 Often, tests are written before the code to solidify the API.